-Individuals who have previously been a permanent resident in another country and who are moving to the Cayman Islands for a minimum of one year may import most personal items, duty free.
+Individuals who have previously been a permanent resident in another country and who are moving to the Cayman Islands for a minimum of one year may import most personal items duty free.
 New items and vehicles are not included in this exemption, and personal effects must be imported before or within six months of taking up residence.
-Many relocating to Grand Cayman wish to import their vehicles; Customs has a schedule of duty rates for vehicles that ranges from $12,000 to $30,000+ depending on the value of the vehicle.
-For more on these rates, click here.
-For more information on Cayman Islands customs regulations and policies regarding the importation of personal goods, visit: customs.gov.ky/portal/page/portal/cushome/help/faqs
+Many individuals moving to Grand Cayman import their vehicles; for more on Customs rates, click here.
+For information on Cayman Islands customs regulations and policies regarding the importation of personal goods, click here.

-Government services are efficient in the Cayman Islands but as with any other bureaucracy, moving and setting up residency requires paperwork.
-Make sure you have original and/or notarised copies of university diplomas and other professional designations, birth certificates, marriage licenses, driving record from your current car insurance company, bank references, records from credit companies, and criminal record checks ready.
+Government services are efficient in the Cayman Islands but, as with any other bureaucracy, moving and setting up residency requires paperwork.
+Make sure you have original and/or notarised copies of university diplomas and other professional designations, birth certificates, marriage licenses, a driving record from your current car insurance company, bank references, records from credit companies and criminal record checks ready.

-Whilst advance planning is advantageous for some documents such as bank references and criminal record checks, they should be completed just before you move as Government and banking institutions will require recent copies.
+Whilst advance planning is advantageous for some documents such as bank references and criminal record checks, they should be completed just before you move, as Cayman Government and banking institutions will require recent copies.

-There are several Cayman Islands banks to choose from, including Scotiabank, RBC, CIBC, Cayman National Bank and Bank of Butterfield.
-It is advisable to set up a bank account as soon as you arrive, as you will need to then establish accounts for your telecommunications, rent (if you are not immediately purchasing a property) and utilities.
+There are several Cayman Islands banks to choose from, including Scotiabank, RBC, CIBC FirstCaribbean, Cayman National Bank and Butterfield.
+It’s recommended to set up a bank account as soon as you arrive, as you will need to establish accounts for your telecommunications, rent (if you are not immediately buying a property) and utilities.
 All banks will require two forms of official photo ID, a confirmed address, verification of your employment and salary, a bank reference, a professional reference and proof of funds.

 Expatriate children are not eligible to attend government schools in the Cayman Islands, and the waiting list (particularly for younger grades) can be lengthy at the international private schools.
 It is advisable to start the application process for school as soon as you have decided to move.
 Most of the schools will require at least two years of official transcripts and academic references for your child(ren) and require them to sit an admissions test and attend an interview.